Sierra Nevada Batholith: Cooling and Uplift

 Around 80-76 million years ago, subduction beneath the Sierra Nevada batholith transitioned from steep-angle to shallow-angle.
 This shut down arc magmatism, moving the volcanic arc westward and leaving the Sierra Nevada block in a forearc setting.
-Apatite and Sphene fission track thermochronology done by Dumitru (1990) revealed a period of rapid decrease in geothermal gradient (>270°C to <70°C from 80Ma to 60-50Ma) as the block cooled, followed by a relatively stable period of subnormal geothermal gradients (5-15°C/km) throughout the Cenozoic.
-Modeling of the rapid decrease in geothermal gradient returned a crude estimate of depth to the subducting plate of about 35-50km, with a hard upper limit of 60km.
-This is much shallower than the more typical ~120km depth to the subducting plate in volcanic arc regimes.
+Apatite and Sphene fission track thermochronology done by Dumitru (1990) revealed a period of rapid decrease in geothermal gradient (>270 °C to <70 °C from 80Ma to 60-50Ma) as the block cooled, followed by a relatively stable period of subnormal geothermal gradients (5-15 °C/km) throughout the Cenozoic.
+Modeling of the rapid decrease in geothermal gradient returned a crude estimate of depth to the subducting plate of about 35–50 km, with a hard upper limit of 60 km.
+This is much shallower than the more typical ~120 km depth to the subducting plate in volcanic arc regimes.

 Using data from his thermochronology analysis, Dumitru (1990) also constrained ages for the beginning of unroofing and uplift of the Sierra Nevada block to approximately 30-15Ma.
 Fission tracks – destructive remnants of radioactive decay in Uranium-bearing minerals – were shorter than expected in samples taken from several Sierra Nevada plutons.
 This implied a late-Cenozoic residency at depth, meaning the unroofing and uplift of the Sierra Nevada block happened rapidly near the end of the Cenozoic.
 Geologic evidence in the form of erosion surfaces, paleo-canyons, and related deposits suggests the majority of the uplift was achieved prior to 4-10Ma.

+Basement Units

+The plutons associated with the Sierra Nevada Batholith intruded into pre-existing rocks on the North American Continent.
+As the plutons intruded into these rocks, many were altered or metamorphosed.
+The "host rocks" include passive margin sequence units, deep water sediments, and shallow-water passive margin units.
+There are several locations that the contact between the granitic intrusions and the now metamorphosed sedimentary units can be seen.
+These unique contacts are called roof pendants.